Mackenzie-Frey/RailsEngine/README.md

 ## Description

 Rails Engine is a 7-day solo project, during module three, of Turing School's Backend Engineering Program.
 The application utilizes the language of Ruby, ActiveRecord, and the web framework of Rails to deliver Fast JSON-formatted data.
-A rake task was utilized to import CSV files and to create the corresponding records in the Postgresql database.
+A rake task was utilized to import CSV files and to create the corresponding records in the PostgreSQL database.

 ## Schema
 ![Alt text](./public/schema_diagram.png?raw=true "Database Schema")